-The City Manager then prepares a recommended budget that is reviewed and revised by the Commissioners.
-A summary is published in the Lawrence Journal World and the recommended budget is available on the City's website.
+The City Manager then prepares a recommended budget that is reviewed and revised by the Commissioners before being published in the Lawrence Journal World.
+The recommended budget is available on the City's website.

 A second opportunity for public comment is held in early August.
 A final budget is then adopted by the City Commission and filed with the County Clerk in late August.